Prosecutor: Linden Man, 68, Touched Himself While Making Sexual Comments To Child At Local Park

-A 68-year-old Linden man has been charged with sexual assault, aggravated criminal sexual contact and other offenses after he made explicit comments to a child at a local park while touching himself, authorities said.
+A 68-year-old Linden man has arrested on charges of sex assault and related offenses after making explicit comments to a child at a local park while touching himself, authorities said.

 Paul J. Schappe, Jr. is facing second- and third-degree charges, respectively, after approaching a child playing basketball at Clifford Lawson Memorial Park and making sexual comments while touching himself over his clothing around 1 p.m. on May 2, acting Union County Prosecutor Lyndsay V. Ruotolo said in a joint release with Linden Police Chief David Hart.